mindcruzer/rbc-statement-to-csv/README.md

 This program will read transaction data out of RBC credit card statements and put them in a .csv file with the following columns:

-- Transaction date
+- Transaction Date
-- Posting date
+- Posting Date
 - Description
 - Amount
+- Foreign Currency
+- Exchange Rate

 ## Requirements
 - Python 3.8+